frederic-perez/AmE-dictionary/data/idioms.md

 __stay afloat__
 __stay in character__ To continue exhibiting the traits and characteristics assigned to the character that one plays. _As part of his method acting, he remained in character for the full nine months of shooting._
 __stay put__ :nine: To not move or leave; to remain in same location or position.
 To remain in a fixed or established position. _Syn_ stay, stick, stay around _Gilbert, Fultz among top playets who stayed put._ _I want you kids to stay put while I go into the store, OK?_ _And you stayed put for all these years?
 I would have thought you’d find a different career by now._
-__stay strong__
+__stay strong__ :two::hammer:
 __stay tuned__ :two::hammer:
 __stay woke__
 __staying power__ :three: The ability to remain relevant, influential, profitable, or successful in the future. _This exercise has staying power._
 __steal (one’s) thunder__ Use or appropriate another’s idea, especially to one’s advantage, as in _It was Harold’s idea but they stole his thunder and turned it into a massive advertising campaign without giving him credit._ This idiom comes from an actual incident in which playwright and critic John Dennis (1657-1734) devised a “thunder machine” (by rattling a sheet of tin backstage) for his play, _Appius and Virginia_ (1709), and a few days later discovered the same device being used in a performance of _Macbeth_, whereupon he declared, “They steal my thunder.”
-__steal the show__ To become the main focus of attention or deliver the most captivating performance in the presence of one or more others, typically unexpectedly. _The opening band totally stole the show tonight—they were amazing._
+__steal the show__ :two: To become the main focus of attention or deliver the most captivating performance in the presence of one or more others, typically unexpectedly. _The opening band totally stole the show tonight—they were amazing._
 __steamroll through__
 __steel (someone or oneself) for (something)__ To cause someone or oneself to be mentally and emotionally prepared for and hardened against some difficult or unpleasant task, situation, outcome, etc. _As horrible as the prospect may be, we all must steel ourselves for war._
 __steely-eyed missile man__ An astronaut or engineer who quickly devises an ingenious solution to a tough problem while under extreme pressure.